Skip to main content

 Bayside walk from Shorncliffe to Sandgate

 The Sandgate to Shorncliffe bayside walk is a wonderful experience, offering numerous sights along the route.
-The Shorncliffe section of this coastal path spans approximately 2.5 kilometres, with the Sandgate portion extending a bit further.
-You can begin your walk at any location along Flinders Parade and pause whenever you find the ideal breakfast venue.
+Shorncliffe’s coastal path is about 2.5 kilometres long.
+The Sandgate section goes a little further.
+You can start anywhere along Flinders Parade and stop for breakfast when you like.

 For those who love walking, continue on to Brighton.
 Just before Hornibrook Bridge, there’s a picnic area plus several cafes and water stations for you and your pets.